andrewchau2/UCSC-Dining-Hall-Menu/README.md

-Webscrapper for University of California, Santa Cruz dining hall.
+Webscrapper for University of California, Santa Cruz dining halls.

 Collects up-to-date food items and nutrient facts based on the time the webscrapper is ran.